jleto6/parse-note/README.md

 ## Planned Development

-The long-term goal is to develop this into a full-scale web application with user accounts, version history, structured note organization, and interactive features built on top of advanced AI processing.
+The long-term goal is to develop this into a full-scale web application with user accounts, version history, structured note organization, and interactive tools, all built on continually advancing and refining the underlying AI processing.

 ## How to Use